Code-Institute-Submissions/milestone-project-1-cv-website/README.md

 * GOAL: *As a user I would like a way to contact this candidate.*

-    - The contact form achieves this.
+    - FULFILLMENT: The contact form achieves this.
 (Well... it will, once it is fully functional)

 #### *Tech Recruiters*